Toyota SA: RH series

-A further update to the SF but with the newly designed 1.5 liter Type R engine.
+A further update to the SF but with the newly designed 1.5 litre Type R engine.
 The RHN's body was made by the New Mitsubishi Heavy Industrial Manufacturing Co. and the RHK's body was made by Kanto Auto Works, Ltd. The transmission was a four-speed manual sliding mesh unit.

-The BH26 police patrol car sedan was made from the four-cylinder RH sedan by using the Type B six-cylinder engine and a longer front end.
+The BHR police patrol car sedan was made from the four-cylinder RH sedan by using the Type B six-cylinder engine and a longer front end.
+This later became the BH26 patrol by using the Crown RS body with the same RH chassis, Type B engine and BHR extended front end.
 Similarly, the BH28 ambulance was made by converting the BH26 police sedan into a van body.
+Even later, the Type B engine was upgraded to the F engine and they were renamed as the FH26 and FH28.

 The RH was succeeded by the similar 1955 RR Master and the much more modern 1955 RS Crown.

-The one-liter SH version which was equipped with the type S engine was also produced.
+The one-litre SH version equipped with the type S engine was also produced.
 The 1500 cc version was named Toyopet Super and the 1000 cc version was named Toyopet Custom but found few takers.